fredericbonnet/helena/docs/pages/helena-dialect/commands/scope.md

 - ✅ usage
 - ✅ should define a new command
 - ✅ should replace existing commands
-- ✅ should return a command object
+- ✅ should return a scope value
-- ✅ the named command should return its command object
-- ✅ the command object should return itself

 ## <a id="scope-exceptions"></a>Exceptions